Methadone Clinic Springfield, OH

 Mercy Reach

-Mercy Reach is a methadone clinic in Springfield, OH located in Clark County at Mercy Crest Medical Building, 30 West Mccreight Avenue, Suite 204, 45504 zip code area that also includes suboxone treatment.
+Mercy Reach is a methadone clinic in Springfield, OH located at Mercy Crest Medical Building, 30 West Mccreight Avenue, Suite 204, 45504 zip code area.
 Mercy Reach provides naltrexone administration.
-Also, Mercy Reach provides housing services, case management and transportation assistance.
-Mercy Reach also provides detox treatment that includes: opioid detox and alcohol detox.
+In addition, Mercy Reach offers social skills development, transportation assistance and housing services.
+Mercy Reach also offers detox treatment that consists of: alcohol detox and opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.